sourabhm-25/tweet-summarizer/README.md

 Licensed under the [MIT License](LICENSE).

+---

 ```

 ---

-Let me know if you also want a downloadable `.md` file version or help pushing it to GitHub!
+Let me know if you'd like this auto-generated into a downloadable `README.md` file!
 ```

+give this in format soo i can directly copy and paste it